 In November 2017, I released The Maze of Minos: Book Three of the Osteria Chronicles, and Book Four (The Bonds of Osteria) was released in May 2018.

 I’m taking a tiny break before jumping into Books Five and Six to cobble together a manuscript that’s been dying to see the light of day for many years now.
-The book, Domna, (which I plan to serialize into six parts) has a strong basis in Roman history, with a good dose of mythology, and is set in the world of Osteria long before The Trials of Hercules begins.
-I’m aiming for a release date of 9 January 2019 for the first part of the series.
+The book, Domna, (which is serialized into six parts) has a strong basis in Roman history, with a good dose of mythology, and is set in the world of Osteria long before The Trials of Hercules begins.

 And Now, Some Legal Tidbits…